 SVT may start and end quickly, and you may not have

 symptoms.
 SVT becomes a problem when it happens often, lasts a long time, or

-SVT also is called paroxysmal supraventricular
+SVT is also called atrial tachycardia, paroxysmal supraventricular

-tachycardia (PSVT) or paroxysmal atrial tachycardia (PAT).
+tachycardia (PSVT), or paroxysmal atrial tachycardia (PAT).

 Most episodes of SVT are caused by